Michelle Collins (comedian)

-Michelle Elizabeth Collins (born Michelle Elizabeth Cikk; July 9, 1981) is an American comedian and talk show host.
+Michelle Elizabeth Collins (née Cikk; born July 9, 1981) is an American comedian and talk show host.
 Collins came into the entertainment industry as the managing editor of VH1's bestweekever.tv, a pop culture website that tied into the series of the same name.
 The site earned her two Webby Awards for Best Celebrity Fan Blog.
 In 2010, Collins joined as a co-host on the new LOGO/VH1 show The Gossip Queens, which was also in limited syndication.
 She joined The View on July 13, 2015, for the 19th season as a co-host.
 She was let go on June 3, 2016.
 She hosted her own Sirius XM talk show, The Michelle Collins Show, from 2018 until 2022.